 3. Your tribe defines your habits and life quality.

-Out of our “social politeness” and “political correctness,” we aim to please and fit in, while neglecting our personal boundaries and priorities.
+Out of our “social politeness” and “political correctness,” we aim to please and fit in while neglecting our personal boundaries and priorities.
 This isn’t just a social media problem but a general problem that is rampant in most people’s offline relationships as well.
 However, it gets greatly amplified on social media as we accept and reciprocate connections that, more often than not, go completely against our better judgment and wellbeing.
 This exposes us to so much drama and content that we would otherwise not be subjected to and dilutes our inner knowing and ability to make our own choices.
 Today, most people seem incapable of making decisions without running them past their contacts or audiences on social media.
 “Should I quit my job?
 Should I leave that partner?
 Should I go on that diet?
 What should I eat?
 How should I parent?
 What color should I paint my walls?”
 And on and on it goes.
 While some will argue that others’ input is valuable, it stopped being valuable as soon as it overwhelmed your ability to think for yourself.
-What could have been valuable under normal life conditions in the past, where people had a handful of close and trusted people in their life to consult, has today become a disability of our critical thinking, problem-solving, and decision-making skills.
+What could have been valuable under normal living conditions in the past, where people had a handful of close and trusted people in their life to consult, has today become a disability of our critical thinking, problem-solving, and decision-making skills.

 Thus, after coming away from social media breaks, instead of having a renewed interest in re-connecting and sharing my creativity online through social media posts, I am more drawn to retreating inwards and away from it all.
 The space to think freely, the clarity of mind, and the absurdity of it all are all so palpable and desirable.
 I know more than ever where my priorities lie and I choose to honor them by liberating myself from the noise and distractions that come with most social media usage.
 I choose to be present for myself and those closest to me in my life in meaningful ways.
 I choose to live my life looking up and out, not down, or into devices that create illusions and delusions for our mind.